dgaydukov/cert-aws/sa/files/sa.md

 ```
 When you try to run any command you will get `configparser.DuplicateOptionError: While reading from '/home/diman/.aws/config' [line 38]: option 'role_arn' in section 'profile jackViewer' already exists`
 So [as explained here](https://stackoverflow.com/questions/48876077/assume-multiple-aws-iam-roles-are-a-single-time) role assuming is one at a time operation, and in case you need union (like you need to load 2 athena tables from 2 accounts)
-you have to use some sort of custom loader (using java sdk) and load them one by one assuming one role at a time.
+you have to use some sort of custom loader (using java sdk) and load them one by one, assuming one role at a time.
-If you need really fine-grained control you can create policy to access s3 or ec2 by name or tag, and divide access based on evn (For example all dev s3/ec2 can be accessed for dev role, but prod only to admin)
+If you need really fine-grained control you can create policy to access s3 or ec2 by name or tag, and divide access based on env (For example all dev s3/ec2 can be accessed for dev role, but prod only to admin)
 Yet there are some limitation, [take a look](https://stackoverflow.com/a/18956581), to work with s3 buckets you need to add `ListAllMyBuckets` for all buckets.
 So if you want to create a policy to work with single bucket
 ```
 {